Carath/payara-micro-test/README.md

 # Payara Micro test

-This provides a REST API enabling GET and POST requests to a java project.
+This provides an asynchronous REST API, enabling GET and POST requests to a java project.
 It uses the docker image Payara Micro, and Jakarta EE.

 Forked from: <https://github.com/apozel/jaxrs-Exemple>